siyan-zhao/decision-stacks/README.md

 pip install git+https://github.com/Farama-Foundation/d4rl@master#egg=d4rl
 ```

-We will be releasing the code and instructions shortly.
+We will be releasing the instructions shortly.
 Stay tuned for updates!